-- Introduction to sustainable chemical engineering and circular economy - Nanotechnology and its applications in sustainable energy and environment - Advanced and applied materials in sustainable energy and environment - Biotechnology and its role in sustainable development - Waste treatment and valorisation into value-added commodities - 4th industrial revolution and its role in sustainable chemical engineering practices - Modelling and simulation as a tool in sustainable chemical engineering practices - Sustainable development, EIA, DfE, MlfCA - Safety process engineering and loss prevention and control in industry - Hydrogen economy
+- Introduction to sustainable chemical engineering and circular economy - Nanotechnology and its applications in sustainable energy and environment - Advanced and applied materials in sustainable energy and environment - Biotechnology and its role in sustainable development - Waste treatment and valorisation into value-added commodities - 4th industrial revolution and its role in sustainable chemical engineering practices - Modelling and simulation as a tool in sustainable chemical engineering practices - Sustainable development, EIA, DfE, MIfCA - Safety process engineering and loss prevention and control in industry - Hydrogen economy they familiarise themselves with the General Academic Regulations applicable to their registration, as well as the relevant faculty-specific and programme-specific regulations and information as stipulated in the relevant yearbook.
+Ignorance concerning these regulations will not be accepted as an excuse for any transgression, or basis for an exception to any of the aforementioned regulations.
+The G Regulations are updated annually and may be amended after the publication of this information.

-Regulations and rules